roberts-ivanovs/docker-django-tsx-rust-wasm/README.md

 - One app created/installed called core
 - Custom user stubbed out in the Core app.
 No additional fields.
 Just a blank class that inherets AbstractUser. core.User is assigned as AUTH_USER_MODEL
 - SimpleJWT is installed but not used.

+React

+- To mark a css file as a module use the syntax of `import style from "styleFile.module.scss"`

 ## Fork or Template